AP6YC/AdaptiveResonance.jl/paper/paper.md

 # Summary

-AdaptiveResonance is a library for machine learning with Adaptive Resonance Theory (ART) algorithms, written in the numerical computing language Julia.
+AdaptiveResonance.jl is a Julia package for machine learning with Adaptive Resonance Theory (ART) algorithms, written in the numerical computing language Julia.
 ART is a neurocognitive theory of how competitive cellular networks can learn distributed patterns without supervision through recurrent field connections, eliciting the mechanisms of perception, expectation, and recognition [@Grossberg2013; @Grossberg1980].

 # Statement of need